 2018 Stats: 245-for-355 passing (69 percent), 3,966 yards, 43 touchdowns, 6 interceptions; 57 carries, 190 yards, 5 touchdowns

 After the season he had, some might say it’s unfair for Alabama’s Tua Tagovailoa to not be the favorite heading into his junior campaign in Tuscaloosa.
 However, in two of the biggest games of the season — the SEC Championship Game and CFP National Championship Game — the 6-foot-1 signal caller from Ewa Beach, Hawaii did not play great.
-Alabama and head coach Nick Saban will return a lot of playmakers with NFL talent next season as well so don’t ever count Tagovailoa after replacing starter Jalen Hurts helping the Tide become an offensive juggernaut.
+Alabama and head coach Nick Saban will return a lot of playmakers with NFL talent next season, so don’t ever count out Tagovailoa, who helped the Tide become an offensive juggernaut after replacing starter Jalen Hurts.

 2018 Stats: 206-for-306 passing (67.3 percent), 2,749 yards, 30 touchdowns, 6 interceptions